Nordstrom/bigdata-profiler/guide.md

 ### Whats expected from the end user ?

-End user is expected to pass in the following configuration details for the run:
+End user is expected to pass in the a configuration which drives the utility.

 The infomation is provided in the form of JSON when the program runs.
 This json passed is then translated to language specific variables.

+An example on how to run this program by passing the JSON configuration can be seen [here](https://github.com/Nordstrom/bigdata-profiler#run-instructions).

 #### Configuration description